MicrosoftDocs/OfficeDocs-SharePoint/migration/managed-metadata-migration.md

 description: "Migrating Managed Metadata using the SPMT"
 ---

-# Migrating Managed Metadata to SharePoint using the SPMT
+# Migrating Managed Metadata to SharePoint Online using the SPMT

 The SharePoint Migration Tool lets you migrate managed metadata from SharePoint Server 2013 to SharePoint in Microsoft 365.